vetheve/Daily_Progress_Journal/March_2023.md

  Carambar
 ````

->Based on the information in the code provided, I can tell you that I encountered a bug while working on the updateUser controller.
+>I encountered a bug while working on the updateUser controller.
 I managed to fix the bug but unfortunately, I encountered another issue.
 I violated the constraint of the "password" argument in the "user" model.
 To resolve this issue and update the password without any problem, I needed to adjust the maximum number of characters allowed in the password constraint to match the maximum size of bytes of a hashed password length.

 /workspace/Codecademy_project-Photo_Caption_Contest/controllers/userController.js
 ````